warden-protocol/wardenprotocol/SETUP.md

 # Setup

-This page describes the necessary steps to take before running and using the Fusion Chain.
+This page describes the necessary steps to take before running and using Warden Protocol.

 ## Contents